 Prior to moving to Morocco, Mandy worked at Carleton University initially as a communications officer to the Dean of Science and then the Associate Vice-President (Student Support Services).
 She oversaw communications to over 24,000 undergraduate students, led promotional video projects, revamped many websites, contributed to national advertising campaigns, and launched award-winning campaigns.

-Mandy lives between Marrakech, Morocco and Ontario, Canada.
+Mandy Sinclair lives between Marrakech, Morocco and Goderich, Canada.